tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/RGLUnityPlugin/index.md

 - *Scene* - a location where raytracing occurs.
 It is a set of entites uploaded by `SceneManager` script to the RGL Native Library.

 - *Node* - performs specific operations such as setting rays for raytracing, transforming rays, performing raytracing, and manipulating output formats.
-In *AWSIM*, the main sequence of RGL nodes that simulates LiDAR is created in the `LidarSensor` script.
+In *AWSIM*, the main sequence of `RGL` nodes that simulates *LiDAR* is created in the `LidarSensor` script.
 Other scripts usually create nodes to get requested output or preprocess point cloud, and then connect those nodes to the `LidarSensor`.

 - *Graph* - a collection of connected *Nodes* that can be run to calculate results.
 It allows users to customize functionality and output format by adding or removing *Nodes*.

-Producing a point cloud is based on the use of a *Scene* containing *Entities* with *Meshes*, and placing an *Ego* *Entity* with *LiDAR* sensor that creates a Graph describing ray pattern and performing raytracing.
-In subsequent frames of the simulation, `SceneManager` synchronizes the scene between Unity and RGL, and *LiDAR* sensor updates rays pose on the scene and triggers Graph to perform raytracing and format desired output.
+Producing a point cloud is based on the use of a *Scene* containing *Entities* with *Meshes*, and placing an *Ego* *Entity* with *LiDAR* sensor that creates a *Graph* describing ray pattern and performing raytracing.
+In subsequent frames of the simulation, `SceneManager` synchronizes the scene between *Unity* and `RGL`, and *LiDAR* sensor updates rays pose on the scene and triggers *Graph* to perform raytracing and format desired output.

 ## Package structure